behu-kea/first-semester-java/lessons/week-05/2-tuesday.md

 #### Exercise 1 - Document program:

-- Finish the diagram such that it documents the Crypto Converter program
+- Finish the diagram such that it documents the Crypto Converter program:  [system-sequence-diagrams.md](../../topics/03 - programflow/system-sequence-diagrams.md)

-#### Exercise 2 - refactor code:
+#### Exercise 2 - Refactor code:

 - Implement error handling as a try/catch in your Crypto Converter
 - If the user enters input that does not contain numbers